 Before UL officially verifies an organization’s marketing claims, they perform an independent, objective, scientifically based audit.
 UL works with the organizations to develop a customized audit based on the product, process, system or facility they want verified.
 The final details of the audit are determined by UL’s steering committee.

-The audit for our 36-month cable lifetime guarantee and service life calculator was split into four parts: product design, manufacturing, product lifetime and batch testing.
+The audit for our up to 36-month cable lifetime guarantee and service life calculator was split into four parts: product design, manufacturing, product lifetime and batch testing.